Museums

 Nelahozeves 12, 277 51

-The Antonin Dvorak Memorial in Zlonice was constructed in 1954 and is part of the former infirmary.
-The adjacent building (known as the “varhanikovna”, or organist’s house) – where Antonin Liehmann lived with his family and where Dvorak acquired his basic music instruction – was reverently restored and opened to the public in 1984.
+The Antonín Dvořák Memorial in Zlonice was constructed in 1954 and is part of the former infirmary.
+In the permanent exhibition you can learn about the composer's life and work and see objects from his personal possession donated by his son Otakar.
+The adjacent building, where Antonín Liehmann lived and where Dvořák acquired his basic music instruction, was reverently restored and opened to the public in 1984.

 Bily Clocks Museum